xsun2445/xsun2445.github.io/_pages/about.md

 I am passionate about solving exciting and impactful real-world challenges.
 Recently My research interest lies in Millimeter-Wave sensing and imaging system.

-Prior to PhD, I received my Master's degree in Electrical Engineering from Columbia University (2022) worked with Prof. [Fred Jiang](http://fredjiang.com/) at [Intelligent and Connected Systems Lab (ICSL)](http://icsl.ee.columbia.edu/) working on embedded AI.
+Prior to PhD, I received my Master's degree in Electrical Engineering from Columbia University (2022) working with Prof. [Fred Jiang](http://fredjiang.com/) at [Intelligent and Connected Systems Lab (ICSL)](http://icsl.ee.columbia.edu/) on embedded AI.
 I received my Bachelor's degree in Automation Science and Engineering from South China University of Technology (2021).